nodejs/nodejs.org/apps/site/pages/en/learn/modules/package-configuration.md

 #### Attach named exports directly onto `exports`

-The "French 75" of packages: Classic but takes some sophistication and finesse.
+Classic but takes some sophistication and finesse.

 Pros: